Martin Blinder

-Martin George Blinder (born 1937) is a physician and forensic psychiatrist licensed to practice in Hawaii, California, Kentucky and Georgia.
+Martin George Blinder (born 1937) is an American physician and forensic psychiatrist.
 He is editor-in-chief of the academic journal Family Therapy, a former assistant clinical professor of psychiatry at the University of California, San Francisco, and a former adjunct professor of law at the University of California, Hastings College of the Law.
 He was instrumental in the development of the use of lithium carbonate for treatment of bipolar disorder and in winning FDA approval for use of this drug in the United States.

-In the early 1970s he was a city councilman and mayor of San Anselmo, California, and authored the first law restricting public smoking in the United States.
+In the early 1970s, Blinder was a city councilman and mayor of San Anselmo, California.
+There, he authored the first law restricting public smoking in the United States.
 He is author of Psychiatry in the Everyday Practice of Law, Fourth Edition (Thomson/West), Lovers, Killers, Husbands and Wives (St. Martin's Press), Fluke (Permanent Press), Choosing Lovers (Glenbridge Publishing) and The Lucrecia Borgia Cookbook (Renaissance Press), as well as author of articles for the Journal of the American Medical Association, The Archives of General Psychiatry, The American Journal of Neuropsychiatry, Judicature, Journal of the California State Bar Association, Journal of the Hawaiian State Bar Association, and Journal of the American Bar Association, among many others.

-He has primary offices in Ka'a'wa, Hawaii, and San Anselmo/San Francisco, California.
+He was the forensic psychiatrist to interview Alaskan spree killer Louis D. Hastings.